-Make-up work is only allowed in the event of an excused absence or late arrival to school.
+Make-up work is allowed in the event of an absence or late arrival to school.
 The student must obtain an excused or late arrival slip from the attendance office.
 The excused late slip indicates that an appropriate note has been received.
 It is the responsibility of the student to meet with the teacher(s) within two days upon returning to collect make-up work.
 Beginning after the 2nd day, students are entitled to one day for every day they are absent to turn in missing work unless documented extenuating circumstances warrant an extension.
-No make-up work will be allowed for any unexcused absence or tardy.